itarozzi/Meteor-leaderboard/README.md

 Meteor Leaderboard application
 =====================================

-Just a simple application to learn how to use Meteor.
+Just a simple application to learn how to use the [Meteor framework](https://www.meteor.com/).

 This application is described in the book "Your First Meteor Application.
 A Complete Beginner's Guide to Meteor.js" by David Turnbull.